ALRW/dayAsADev/tasks/task7.md

 Red
 ---

-So first thing we want to do is write our test.
-Following the convention that we've used so far we'll go for a simple test that checks our page for the presence of our image and link in the correct place as so:
+The first thing we want to do is write a test for the first, smallest bit of functionality that we want to add:

 ```ruby
 describe 'mailto link' do